helm/charts/stable/horovod/README.md

 ## Configuration

-The following tables lists the configurable parameters of the Horovod chart and their default values.
+The following table lists the configurable parameters of the Horovod chart and their default values.

 | Parameter | Description | Default |